Chart Color Schemes

 Hampton East has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of Feb 2026, the population of Hampton East is estimated at around 5770 people.
-This reflects a growth of 701 individuals since the 2021 Census, which reported a population of 5069 people.
-The change was inferred from AreaSearch's estimation of the resident population at 5398 following examination of ABS's latest ERP data release in June 2024 and an additional 98 validated new addresses since the Census date.
-This population level equates to a density ratio of 3979 persons per square kilometer, placing Hampton East in the top 10% of national locations assessed by AreaSearch.
-Hampton East's growth rate of 13.8% since the 2021 census exceeded both the SA4 region (8.7%) and the SA3 area, marking it as a growth leader.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the estimated population of Hampton East as of February 2026 is around 5,770.
+This reflects an increase of 701 people (13.8%) since the 2021 Census which reported a population of 5,069 people.
+The change is inferred from the resident population of 5,398 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 98 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,979 persons per square kilometer, placing Hampton East in the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
+Hampton East's growth of 13.8% since the 2021 Census exceeded the SA4 region (8.7%) and the SA3 area, positioning it as a growth leader in the region.
 Overseas migration contributed approximately 84.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusting them using a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Looking ahead, an above median population growth is projected for the suburb, with an expected increase of 763 persons by 2041 based on aggregated SA2-level projections, reflecting a total increase of 5.2% over the 17 years.
+Looking ahead, an above median population growth is projected for the suburb, with an expected increase of 785 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 7.2% over the 17 years.

 Frequently Asked Questions - Population